trevnels/trevnels.github.io/content/projects/sidewinder.md

 /images/sidewinder-cad.png
 {% end %}

 We also took extra care to configure the materials and densities of each part, allowing us to know where we stood in terms of weight during the design process.
 Because the weight limit for antweight robots is only 1 pound, we were a little nervous given our use of titanium and aluminum.
-The Onshape estimate was right at the limit, but once assembled, the robot thankfully turned out to be a few grams below the estimate.
+While the Onshape estimate was right at the limit, the robot thankfully turned out to be a few grams underweight once assembled.

 ## Manufacturing
 {% aside(path="/videos/sidewinder-drive.gif", caption="Initial testing of Sidewinder's drivetrain.") %}